-Marker series.
-This marker is included in the South Carolina, Beaufort County Historical Society marker series.
+Topics and series.
+This historical marker is listed in this topic list: War, US Revolutionary.
+In addition, it is included in the South Carolina, Beaufort County Historical Society series list.

 Location.
 32° 28.849′ N, 80° 44.387′ W. Marker is in Grays Hill, South Carolina, in Beaufort County.
 Marker is on Trask Parkway (U.S. 21) near Parker Drive, on the right when traveling south.
+Marker is within a grove of trees.
 Touch for map.
-Marker is within a grove of trees.
 Marker is in this post office area: Beaufort SC 29906, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 5 miles of this marker, measured as the crow flies.
-Battery Saxton (approx. 3.6 miles away); Beaufort (approx. 4.2 miles away); Re-interred 19 African-American Civil War Volunteers (approx. 4˝ miles away); Address by President Lincoln (approx. 4˝ miles away); 1st SC Infantry Of African Descent Beaufort Historic District (approx. 4.8 miles away); St. Helena's Church (approx. 5 miles away); St. Helena's Episcopal Church (approx. 5 miles away).
+Battery Saxton (approx. 3.6 miles away); Beaufort (approx. 4.2 miles away); Re-interred 19 African-American Civil War Volunteers Address by President Lincoln (approx. 4˝ miles away); Beaufort National Cemetery (approx. 4˝ miles away); A National Cemetery System (approx. 4˝ miles away); 1st SC Infantry Of African Descent (approx. 4.6 miles away); Beaufort Historic District (approx. 4.8 miles away).

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on December 27, 2008, by Mike Stroud of Bluffton, South Carolina.
-This page has been viewed 2,015 times since then and 3 times this year.
+It was originally submitted on December 27, 2008, by Mike Stroud of Bluffton, South Carolina.
+This page has been viewed 2,185 times since then and 68 times this year.
 Photos: 1, 2, 3, 4. submitted on December 27, 2008, by Mike Stroud of Bluffton, South Carolina. • Kevin W. was the editor who published this page.